PatrickMcGrath29/thegoodland/content/posts/2025-06-14-not-as-the-world-giveth.md

 But bitter dregs ere life’s short race is run:\
 A smiling circle, many an open door,\
 So long as thou art rich in earthly store.\
-Waters which /ook so cool, but tasted, prove\
+Waters which look so cool, but tasted, prove\
 Never can’st thou thy soul’s deep thirst remove\
 With these ; thou mayest drink and drink again,\
 Still quenchless shall that burning thirst remain.\